Managing software complexity

 software systems that you can find on the internet is the following:

-A complex software system is, per definition, difficult to change and understand.
+A complex software system is difficult to understand, modify, and maintain.

 Complexity itself can manifest in various ways.

-If you ever had to perform a seemingly simple task in a system, just to find out that you not only had to change the
+If you ever had to perform a seemingly simple task just to find out that you not only have to adjust the thing you

-Complexity in software systems is mostly caused by dependencies and obscurities.
+Complexity in software systems is mostly the consequence of dependencies and obscurities.

 Minimizing those makes our systems easier to change and understand.

-To achieve that, the most experienced developers on the team have to guide the rest of the team and provide support wherever they can.
+To achieve this, the most experienced developers have to guide the rest of the team and provide support wherever they can.

-This requires clear communication about why someone should even care about such practices and how they can be achieved
+This requires clear a communication about why someone should even care about such practices and how those practices can be achieved.

-Also, try to share your own mistakes and what you have learned from them whenever you can, and try to encourage an
+Also share your own mistakes and what you have learned from them, whenever you can.

-attitude to leave the system in a better state than it previously was when modifying it.
+Encourage an attitude to leave the system in a better state than it was before modifying it.

-This attitude will also make everyone a better developer at the end of the day, keep the code base enjoyable to work with,
+This attitude will also help to make everyone a better developer at the end of the day as well as keep the code base enjoyable to work with,

-When striving to manage complexity, it is mostly a good idea to optimize code for reading instead of writing.
+It is generally useful to optimize code for reading instead of writing.

 This can be as simple as using descriptive names for variables, enforcing formatting in the code base, documenting